Physics of galaxies

 - Expanding shells and stellar feedback influencing the structure of the interstellar medium

-- Triggering of star formation
+- Triggering and quenching of star formation

 In addition, we also study other processes that affect galaxy evolution.
 We are investigating whether shells near central supermassive black holes may deliver mass to galactic central regions.
 We explore the evolution of galaxies in clusters due to gravitational interactions and ram pressure stripping, caused by the motion of galaxies through the hot, low-density intracluster medium.

 Our studies use our own observations spanning radio, millimetre and optical wavelengths from the VLA, Arecibo, ALMA and various ESO telescopes, complemented with existing archival data.
 We also perform numerical N-body and hydrodynamical simulations using the facilities of the Astronomical Institute and on supercomputers elsewhere.

 Left to right, back row: Soňa Ehlerová, Rhys Taylor, Jan Palouš, Pavel Jáchym

 Middle row: Michalis Kourniotis, Vajiheh Sabzali, Boris Deshev

 Front row: Anežka Kabátová, Helena Elgendy-Žežulková, Richard Wünsch, (June 2021)